jazzpujols34/jazzpujols34/README.md

-# 👋 Hi there, I'm Jazz Lien!
+# 👋 Hi there, thanks for stopping by!
 [![Typing SVG](https://readme-typing-svg.demolab.com/?color=%1e0f6497&size=30&width=800&lines=Hi!+I+am+Jazz+Lien.;Small+strides+make+great+journeys.)](https://git.io/typing-svg)

-I'm a Cloud Support Engineer specializing in Azure, AI solutions.
+I'm Jazz Lien, a Cloud Engineer specializing in Azure, AI solutions.

 ## 📚 Continuous Learning

-I believe in continuous learning and improvement.

-I'm currently preparing for the `DP-203: Azure Data Engineer Associate` certification to further enhance my skills as a developer.
+I believe in continuous learning and improvement, and one of the way to do that is by getting more certifications and practical experiences to further enhance my skills as a developer.

-I'm always on the lookout for new technologies and tools to learn. 📈
+I'm always on the lookout for new technologies and tools to learn, please share with me if you find anything interesting! 📈

 ## Language and Tools
 [![My Skills](https://skillicons.dev/icons?i=azure,aws,gcp,docker,kubernetes,jenkins,py,flask,linux,js,css,html&perline=3)](https://skillicons.dev)